 Puerto Rican Picadillo: beef hash seasoned with sofrito.
 Great with rice, or as a filling for empanadas, papas rellenos and tacos!
+(Popular in Cuban and Latin American cuisine).

 My Puerto Rican recipe series continues.
 Today I have 2 recipes.
 The first is for Puerto Rican Picadillo, which is a ground beef hash.